-Manner in which sustainability risks are integrated into the investment decisions monitoring and reporting of ESG risks and exposures in real time.
+Manner in which sustainability risks are integrated into the investment decisions utilizes a wide array of metrics, such as carbon footprint, social supply chain incidents and controversy scores to facilitate the monitoring and reporting of ESG risks and exposures in real time.
 This allows investment teams to understand the sustainability risks faced by their investments and to embed this into their investment decision-making process.